RaphaelHoudouin/movies-recommender-system/README.md

 - **Streamlit:** For creating the interactive web application.
 - **NumPy & Pandas:** For preprocessing and numerical computation.
 - **Joblib:** For model serialization and deployment.
+- **Kaggle**: For accessing diverse datasets to power machine learning projects.

 ## Contact